Research Administration Policies

 This policy identifies prior approval requirements associated with budget revisions on sponsored programs.

-- The approved budget for the Federal award summarizes the financial aspects of the project or program as approved during the Federal award process.
-It may include either the Federal and non-Federal share (see §200.43 Federal share) or only the Federal share, depending upon Federal awarding agency requirements.
-It must be related to performance for program evaluation purposes whenever appropriate.
+(a) The approved budget for the Federal award summarizes the financial aspects of the project or program as approved during the Federal award process.
+It may include either the Federal and non-Federal share (see definition for Federal share in §200.1) or only the Federal share, depending upon Federal awarding agency requirements.
+The budget and program plans include considerations for performance and program evaluation purposes whenever required in accordance with the terms and conditions of the award.

-- For non-construction Federal awards, recipients must request prior approvals from Federal awarding agencies for one or more of the following program or budget-related reasons:
+(c) For non-construction Federal awards, recipients must request prior approvals from Federal awarding agencies for the following program or budget-related reasons:

 - Change in the scope or the objective of the project or program (even if there is no associated budget revision requiring prior written approval).